anicolaspp/rabbites/README.md

 # RabbitES
 A small and direct bridge between RabbitMQ and MapR-ES

-This is project is built using `Maven`.
+This project is built using `Maven`.

 ```bash
 mvn clean compile package